wds4/tribal-tapestry/experiment/coversheet.md

 To test this hypothesis, two people, a Questioner and a Subject, familarize themselves with the Hypothesis, either indepdently or together, until they are each satisfied that they are familiar with the Hypothesis.

-A certain amount of time later (between one day and one week later) the test is performed using the Worksheet.
+A certain amount of time later (between one day and one week later; ideally involving at least one sleep cycle) the test is performed using the accompanying Worksheet.

 # Comments